twiddlingbits/twr-wasm/readme.md

 ## The Web Assembly Runtime Problem
 HTML browsers can load a Web Assembly module, and execute it's bytecode in a browser virtual machine.
 You compile your code using clang with the target code format being web assembly (wasm) byte code.
 There are a few issues that one immediately encounters trying to execute code that is more complicated than squaring a number.

 The first is that there is no runtime support native to a Web Assembly module.
 That is, no malloc or printf or similar functions.
-Even beyond than that, there are no included compiler support  functions.
-That is, clang code generation will produce calls for floating point support functions, memcpy, and other utility code.
+Even beyond than that, there are missing compiler support functions.
+That is, clang code generation will produce calls for compiler support routines needed for floating point, memcpy, and the like.
 This code is usually handled behind the scenes for you.
-For example, gcc will link to the "gcc" lib automatically.  clang typically uses "compile-rt".
+For example, gcc will link to "libgcc" automatically.  clang uses "compile-rt".
 This doesn't happen with Web Assembly compiles (unless you use a wasm runtime like emscripten or tiny-wasm-runtime).

 The second problem is that all the function calls between your wasm module and your javascript are limited to parameters and return values that are numbers (integer and float).
 No strings, arrays, struct pointers, etc.